darapheaktin/darapheaktin.github.io/index.md

 **Download here:**
 <pre>
+<a href="/pdf/Paper2_FTB_2023-03-12.pdf">Full draft (03/2023) </a>
 <a href="/pdf/TinTran_2022__FTB and CCS a Macroeconomic Analysis__RSE PhD Workshop 2022__FINAL.pdf">Slides (11/2022)</a>
 </pre>

 <!--
+We build a general equilibrium OLG model with married couples having children to study the welfare effects of child-related transfers (i.e., the Child Care Subsidy and the Family Tax Benefit part A and part B programs) in Australia.
+In this paper, we also incorporate lessons learnt from our previous work on [Lifecycle Earnings Risk and Insurance: New Evidence from Australia](/index) to better capture the dynamics of earnings (e.g., the persistence of risks) over lifecycle in Australia.
 Currently, I am working on studying different model and how each new economic or demographic element affects the model outcome.
 Below is the planned investigation:

 [1] *Model 0*: A dynamic general equilibrium, overlapping general equilibrium model filled with married couples.
 We abtract from labor-supply decisions of spouses at the intensive margin, but we allwo for endogenous female labor force participation (extensive margin).
 The fiscal system includes flat taxes on capital and labor income, a social transfer program to family with children and a pay-as-you-go (PAYG) pension system;